FidanBabayewa/kidney-segmentation/README.md

 Standard Deviation

-📌 Notes
+Notes
 Make sure to preprocess with nnUNetv2_plan_and_preprocess before training.

-PuzzleMix and HD95 are custom additions — not in the official nnU-Net repo.
+PuzzleMix and HD95 are custom additions.

-This project was developed on limited GPU memory — tweak batch size or patch size as needed.

-👩‍💻 Author
+Author
 Fidan Babayeva
 MSc Computer Science
 University of Szeged